 When the Station Manager of NCI Portland Bill was contacted a few weeks before Christmas asking if the Watchkeepers would like to receive a Christmas Hamper he didn't know this phone call would turn the station into international YouTube stars.
-It turned out to be a major advertising campaign for Vodafone worldwide, and the treats were delivered by the first drone to be controlled by 4G!
-It was the first ever UK drone delivery made using a 4G mobile network.
+It turned out to be a major advertising campaign for Vodafone worldwide, and the treats were delivered by the first drone to be controlled via a 4G mobile phone network!

-2019 saw the 25th anniversary of the formation of the National Coastwatch Institution and in April the inaugural NCI station at Bass Point in Cornwall was honoured to welcome their patron, HRH Princess Roval, launch the anniversary year on Monday 29th April she visited the inaugural lookout station at Bass Point.
-HRH was welcomed to the station by NCI Chairman Lesley Suddes, Manager Peter Clements and Edward Bolitho, the Lord met many volunteer watchkeepers from Bass Point and other Cornish stations.
+2019 saw the 25th anniversary of the formation of the National Coastwatch Institution and in April the inaugural NCI station at Bass Point in Cornwall was honoured to welcome their patron, HRH The Princess Royal, to launch the anniversary year on Monday 29th April she visited the inaugural lookout station at Bass Point.

+HRH was welcomed to the station by NCI Chairman Lesley Suddes, Station Manager Peter Clements and Edward Bolitho, the Lord Lieutenant of Cornwall, before being given a tour of the station.

+Her Royal Highness unveiled a commemorative plaque at the station and signed the visitors' book before travelling to nearby RNAS Culdrose where she was entertained at a reception to celebrate the start of the NCl's 25th Anniversary celebrations.
+During the reception, Her Royal Highness met many volunteer watchkeepers from Bass Point and other Cornish stations.
 Before she left, HRH cut a cake made specially to celebrate the event and thanked the Culdrose Military Wives Choir who had provided the entertainment.

-Lieutenant of Cornwall, before being given a tour of the station.
-HRH unveiled a commemorative plaque at the station and signed the visitors' book before travelling to nearby RNAS Culdrose where she was entertained at a reception to celebrate the start of the NCI's 25th Anniversary celebrations.
-During the reception, Her Royal Highness